carlonluca/flashbackprism/README.md

 - [ ] Replace the Android service with AlarmManager to save battery
 - [ ] Create a settings page and let the user tune the parameters
 - [ ] Improve the UI a bit
-- [ ] Improve the orientation detection (apparently Qt does not always set the proper orientation, but PhotoPrism provdes the info)
+- [x] Improve the orientation detection
 - [ ] Handle videos
 - [ ] Handle heic format (Qt has a patch for this, so probably waiting is sufficient)
 - [ ] HTTPS is untested.
 It may work, but I never tested it in any way.